Potée

-A potée is a French culinary term which, in general, refers to any preparation cooked in an earthenware pot.
-More specifically, it refers to a soup or stew made of pork and vegetables, most frequently, cabbage and potatoes of which choucroute is the most characteristic.

-A potée is an ancient and popular dish which is found in many local variations throughout Europe and which bears many different names (such as hochepot).
-It is similar to garbure and pot-au-feu.

-The meat most frequently used is pork in many forms–bacon, head, ribs, knuckle, tail, sausage, ham, etc., but one finds beef, mutton, lamb, veal, chicken and duck.
+A potée is a savoury dish cooked in an earthenware pot.
+Similar dishes exist in most other parts of the world, and in French cuisine the term usually applies to a mixture of meat and vegetables (particularly cabbage and potatoes) cooked in stock and served as a single course.
+Potée is an ancient dish and is found throughout rural France, often under other names such as hochepot, garbure and oille.
+The meat most frequently used is pork in many forms – bacon, head, ribs, knuckle, tail, sausage, ham, etc., but one finds beef, mutton, lamb, veal, chicken and duck.
 The vegetables used most often are winter vegetables such as cabbage, carrots, turnips, celery and potatoes.

-There are numerous regional variations.
-Potée Lorraine is composed of pork, carrots, turnips, leeks and a whole cabbage previously blanched.
-These are barely covered with water or stock and simmered for three hours.
-Half an hour before it is removed from the heat, a large sausage is added.
-Plain boiled potatoes are often served as an accompaniment.
+Each region has its own traditional recipe: Larousse Gastronomique gives these examples: